basics/nuxt-booster/docs/content/en/components/experimental-speedkit-picture.md

 ---

-`SpeedkitPicture` is based on the module "@nuxt/image@0.2.0".
+`SpeedkitPicture` is based on the module `@nuxt/image@0.2.0`.
 However, we have created a separate Vue component for it, because at the time of the implementation of the module the component `NuxtPicture` and the API for generating the images were not yet completely finished, or this module did not yet completely cover our use-case.
 We hope that with the final completion of [`@nuxt/image`](https://image.nuxtjs.org/) we will be able to remove our component `SpeedkitPicture` and can use `@nuxt/image` & `NuxtPicture` with full functionality.

-<alert type="warning">This is an experimental component that we will offer until `@nuxt/image` is fully feature-complete released.
+<alert type="warning">This is an experimental component that we will offer until [`nuxt/image`](https://image.nuxtjs.org/) is fully feature-complete released.
 This also means that we will accept bug reports for the `SpeedkitPicture` component.
 However, we will not fix bugs that are present in the generator of `@nuxt/image`.</alert>

 ## Features

 With the current implementation of `SpeedkitPicture` we can cover the following functionality:

 <list :items="features"></list>

+## Usage

+Das SpeedkitPicture verwndest du um verschiedene Bildgrößen und/oder Bildverhältnisse in verschiedenen Viewports darzustellen.

+Für das definieren werden original Ressourcen verwendet, hier muss keine optimierung beachtet werden, gesamte optimierung findet über [`nuxt/image`](https://image.nuxtjs.org/) statt.

 ## Properties